Baseball games and hot dogs go together like coffee and cream this quintessentially American paring is simply genius!

 Well, say goodbye to horrible meat blisters and hot dogs burnt to the char!
 Instead, it’s the perfect time and place to learn how to cook frankfurters, cheese grillers, and all the other hot dog varieties.

-So, continue reading to get your hot dogs to taste like baseball games and your childhood summers.
+So, continue reading to cook hot dogs and make them taste something like baseball games and your childhood summers.

 Quick Summary